-- Only feed your horse treats during training and after you have asked them to do something.
-It is very tempting to feed our horses treats at other times, just because we love them but this can confuse our horses – they won’t know when to expect a treat and this can encourage bad behavior.
+- Only feed your horse treats during training, and after you have asked them to do something.
+It is very tempting to feed our horses treats at other times, just because we love them.
+But this can confuse our horses – they won’t know when to expect a treat, which can encourage bad behavior.

-- If your horse is stabled or has limited access to feed then give them some hay or some of their usual feed before you bring out the treats and start training.
-This will put something in their belly and will make them less likely to only focus on the food.
+- If your horse is stabled or has limited access to feed, give them some hay or some of their usual feed before bringing out the treats and starting training.
+This will put something in their belly and make them less likely to only focus on the food.

-- If your horse is super pushy around food then try doing the initial treat training over a fence or stable door.
+- If your horse is super pushy around food, try doing the initial treat training over a fence or stable door.
 This will allow you to step back out of the way until they learn to behave better.

-Try spending a few minutes on ‘Treat Training’ every day and soon you will have a horse that is beautifully behaved around food.
+Try spending a few minutes on ‘Treat Training’ every day, and soon you will have a beautifully behaved horse around food.

 The video also shows a short training session with Bella.
-She used to be very pushy around treats and I explain why (it’s only natural!).
-But you will see now, she has perfect food manners.
+She used to be very pushy around treats, and I explain why (it’s only natural!).
+But you will see, she has perfect food manners now!